LucasDelfino92/morrowindsharp/readme.md

 ## About

-Morrowind# (pronounced *Sharp*) is a modular modding guide for **The Elder Scrolls III: Morrowind**.
+**Morrowind Sharp** is a modular modding guide for **The Elder Scrolls III: Morrowind**.
 Morrowind# is a highly compatible, highly stable, vanilla-friendly game focused on enhanced gameplay and a vanilla+ aesthetic.
 This means the guide avoids big gameplay and town overhauls, as well as the hundreds of texture and mesh replacers that make up the majority of most Morrowind modding guides.

 This guide is split in two sections: